 Google Chrome is also available through an offline standalone MSI Installer and can be deployed using standard deployment tools used by Organizations and hence provides a seamless alternative.

-This also allows organizations to cut back on costs involving software licensing and for web security because of the custom built security features.
-It also provides users access to productivity enhancing HTML5 applications.
+This also allows organizations to cut back on costs involving software licensing and web security because of the custom-built security features.
+It also provides users access to productivity-enhancing HTML5 applications.

 Application support is available through Google Business apps website, phone, and email along with ample documentation for deployment.
 Organizations such as Vanguard, Boise State University, and Procter & Gamble (and Google!) have already successfully deployed Chrome to thousands of users.